natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 # New Combat Styles

-At 2nd level, a ranger must select one of the two core [combat styles] or one of the following new combat styles: crossbow, mounted combat, natural weapon, two-handed weapon, or weapon and shield style.
+At 2nd level, a ranger must select one of the two core [Combat Styles] or one of the following new combat styles: crossbow, mounted combat, natural weapon, two-handed weapon, or weapon and shield style.
 The ranger can choose feats from his selected combat style even if he does not have the normal